Belize's Caribbean Cost

 Yucatan & Campeche

-Entering Yucatan is like opening a chest full of endless treasures, for this Mexican state is home to a stunning array of cultural treasures and varied natural landscapes: ancient Mayan ruins and contemporary indigenous villages; sprawling haciendas and gorgeous colonial cities; modern museums and a worldly population.
-Add to that the state’s natural riches, including the world’s largest (and pinkest) colony of flamingos and geologic idiosyncrasies like cenotes and a vast network of caves.
-The proud inhabitants of this south-eastern Mexican zone are faithful to the customs they inherited from a fascinating cultural mix of indigenous and Spanish elements occurred in the past centuries, and still they are aware of the winds of change and modernity that blow through this peninsular enclave nowadays.
+Entering Yucatan is like opening a chest full of endless treasures.
+This Mexican state is home to a stunning array of cultural wealth and varied natural landscapes: ancient Mayan ruins and contemporary indigenous villages; sprawling haciendas and gorgeous colonial cities; modern museums and a worldly population.
+Add to that the state’s natural riches, including the world’s largest--and pinkest--colony of flamingos and geologic idiosyncrasies such as cenotes (natural sinkholes) and a vast network of caves.
+The proud inhabitants of this south-eastern Mexican zone are faithful to the customs they inherited from a fascinating cultural mix of indigenous and Spanish elements that have occurred over the past centuries.
+Still, they aware of the winds of change and modernity that blow through this peninsular enclave nowadays.